st-ixlab/st-ixlab.github.io/_posts/2022-04-10-new-funding-granted-by-wiset-2022-project.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Congratulations to our team members!
+Congratulations to our team members!